“Acknowledging the good that you already have in your life

 Source: Broadridge Investor Communication Solutions, Inc.

 Investment products are: Not deposits.
 Not FDIC or NCUA Insured.
 Not guaranteed by the ﬁnancial institution.
 Subject to risk.
 May Lose Value.The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of McGee Wealth Management and not necessarily those of Raymond James.
-There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct. .
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.
 Investing involves risk and you may incur a proﬁt or loss regardless of strategy selected.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 The Dow Jones Industrial Average (DJIA), commonly known as “The Dow” is an index representing 30 stock of companies maintained and reviewed by the editors of the Wall Street Journal.
 The NASDAQ composite is an unmanaged index of securities traded on the NASDAQ system.
+Keep in mind that individuals cannot invest directly in any index, and index performance does not include transaction costs or other fees, which will affect actual investment performance.
 Individual investor's results will vary.
 Past performance does not guarantee future results.
 This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
 Asset allocation and diversiﬁcation do not ensure a proﬁt or guarantee against loss.

 The Russell 2000 Index measures the performance of the 2,000 smallest companies in the Russell 3000 Index, which represent approximately 8% of the total market capitalization of the Russell 3000 Index.
 The Global Dow is an equal-weighted stock index.
 It is composed of the stocks of 150 top companies from around the world as selected by Dow Jones editors and based on the companies' long history of success and popularity among investors.